eliep/i3-layouts/README.md

 $ pip install --user i3-layouts -U
 ```

-## Run
+## Running
-To start `i3-layouts`, simply type `i3-layouts` in a terminal,
+`i3-layouts` can be started from a terminal
-or better yet, launch it from the i3 config file:
+or better yet, launched from the i3 config file:

 ```
 exec i3-layouts